 An enthusiastic team deliver a modern fine dining experience with bags of character and panache at Isaac At.
 Watch chef Isaac Bartlett Copeland and his team craft elegant, hyper local dishes such as loin of veal with smoked broccoli in the open kitchen or on the monitors in the intimate dining room.
 Six course tasting menu from £35.

-Top Brighton chefs Semone Bonner and Dan Kenny (also the brains behind Dizzy Gull, above) serve tasting menus of inventive small plates from the open kitchen of The Set, their rustic modern restaurant.
+Top Brighton chef Dan Kenny (also the brains behind Dizzy Gull, above) serves tasting menus of inventive small plates from the open kitchen of The Set, a rustic modern restaurant.
 The interconnected café is a more casual affair where the amazing carrot tartar that tastes just like steak is a must-order.
 Tasting menu from £32.
 Dishes from £7.

 Street Diner where you can sample some of Brighton's best street food.